-This homemade snack mix is one you’ll actually want to snack on.
-Add your choice of nuts, dried fruit, coconut, if you like, and then add one type of chocolate cookie or treat.
+This trail mix recipe is one you’ll actually want to snack on.
+Add your choice of nuts, dried fruit, coconut, seeds, etc., and then add one type of chocolate cookie, or treat, for your very own homemade trail mix!

-So this isn’t a recipe as much as it’s a guide for you to make your own homemade snack mix or trail mix, if that’s the term you prefer.
+This isn’t a recipe as much as it is a guide for you to make your own homemade trail mix.

 As an Amazon Associate I earn from qualifying purchases.

-I often find myself reaching for chocolate, cookies or biscuits when the hunger pangs strike, because (although I love carrots and celery sticks) sometimes I just want something sweet.
+I often find myself reaching for chocolates, cookies or biscuits when the hunger pangs strike, because (although I love carrots and celery sticks) sometimes I just want something not just crunchy, but sweet.
+However, I really don’t want to eat sweets when I’m hungry because I know that’s just not a good plan to follow on a daily basis!

 I’ve found a healthier option, which was inspired by a service I came across where the company lets you select different combinations of snacks, both sweet and savory, and deliver them to you.
 Of course, I thought, “I can put those together myself!”
 So I did.

-There’s no picking out nuts or raisins or whatever it is that you would just rather not have in your homemade snack mix.
+There’s no picking out nuts or raisins or whatever it is that you would just rather not have in your homemade trail mix.
 You also don’t have to wait for the mail/post!
 I made a nice sized batch (I only show a small portion in the photos) and now keep a small ramekin on the counter, and instead of eating half a candy bar, I now get my sweet fix along with dried fruits and nuts!
 It’s a win-win.
+And obviously, it’s perfect for hiking!

 Here’s my snack selection: organic raisins, organic coconut (nothing added), currants, hazelnuts, pieces of Cadbury’s fingers and dried cherries.